exasim-project/NeoFOAM/doc/index.rst

    contributing
    api/index

-Compatability with OpenFOAM
+Compatibility with OpenFOAM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are aiming for a high level of compatibility with OpenFOAM.
 However, we don't expect binary or ABI compatibility.
 This means you NeoFOAM won't produce a `libfiniteVolume.so` and `libOpenFOAM.so` which could serve as a plugin replacement for existing `libfiniteVolume.so` and `libOpenFOAM.so`.
-Instead we aim for source compatibility, i.e. the possibility to compile application OpenFOAM code like pimpleFoam  and others against the NeoFOAM libraries.
+Instead, we aim for source compatibility, i.e. the possibility to compile application OpenFOAM code like pimpleFoam  and others against the NeoFOAM libraries.

-Building OpenFoam Applications with NeoFOAM
+Building OpenFOAM Applications with NeoFOAM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently, the support for building applications is very limited.
 The simplest way to build applications